 Baroque Cello performance has long fascinated me.
-For the past decade I have produced bass instruments of the violin family, including baroque Violone.
-The baroque cellos in piccolo sizes with corpus lengths of 60-64, and the 5-string violoncello piccolos have all possessed lovely bass/tenor voices despite their petite sizes.
+For the past decade I have produced bass instruments of the violin family, including three baroque Violone.
+The baroque cellos in piccolo sizes with corpus lengths of 60-69, and the 5-string violoncello piccolos have all possessed lovely bass/tenor voices despite their petite sizes.
 Larger corpus violoncelli currently being made can be seen on the workbench page

 5-String Baroque Cello after Venetian maker Martin Kaiser.

 This baroque cello has a lovely, deep and rich melancholy voice, full of tonal color.
 The back of beautiful sycamore, top of Italian spruce aged over 20 years.
 This instrument is located in Spain for sale and trial.

 Baroque cello 5-string violoncello piccolo.
 Inspired by Grancino 2014 .

 For this 5 string baroque cello I have used willow for the back material as its damping qualities and density of grain structure tend to often achieve a pure, softer, antique tone.
 One can hear the silvery character of the instrument in the video link below.
 This is a very small corpus instrument at 64cm; the extra 5th string adds a rich and lovely upper tenor range with an equally impressive C string for such a small instrument.
 A very rapid and even response and overall balanced tonal range of sound was present in this violoncello.
 (SOLD) Audio samples of this instrument can be heard here.